Gachibowli: Gachibowli- ORR Junction

-The construction of another six-lane bidirectional flyover in the direction of the Kondapur side towards ORR at the second level crossing, Gachibowli Junction is expected to complete by December 2023.
-This flyover will be 816 metres long and 24 metres wide.
+The six-lane, two-way flyover meant to link Kondapur to the Outer Ring Road under the Strategic Road Development Plan has been put on hold by the Greater Hyderabad Municipal Corporation (GHMC).
+The decision has been taken keeping in view the Metro Rail Phase-II expansion.

 Cityscape

 Schools and Colleges

 One campus of CHIREC International is situated in Gachibowli.
 The Gachibowli branch, which caters to students from Grades 1 through 3, was inaugurated in 2012.
 Kendriya Vidyalaya and Nasr Boys School (affiliated to CBSE) are also situated in Gachibowli.
-Maulana Azad National Urdu University is also located in Gachibowli.
+University of Hyderabad & Maulana Azad National Urdu University are also located in Gachibowli.
 There is one off-campus of Tata Institute of Social Sciences, Hyderabad in Roda Mistry College of Social Work and Research Center, Gachibowli.
 Blue Blocks Pre School and National Institute of Tourism and Hospitality Management is also situated in Gachibowli.
+India's only IIIT (International Institute of Information Technology) is also located at C.R.
+Rao Road, Gachibowli.